 Any time you spend out of New Zealand will not be added to the time your work visa is valid for.

-To apply online, your scheme may require you to pay the application fee using either a Visa or MasterCard credit card.
+Your scheme may require you to pay the application fee using either a Visa or MasterCard credit card.
 You will find more information on the home page for your country’s scheme.

 Yes.
 You do not have to use your own credit card to pay for your application but to use another person’s card you must have their permission.